dothangTH/Web_Project/README.md

 This repository is belong to Do Trinh Quoc Thang.
 Under the colllaboration of:
+1. Hồ Tuấn Long - 18020810